ritesh28393/MERN-Web-App-Dev/MarkDownCheet.md

 Strikethrough uses two tildes. ~~Scratch this.~~
 # PARAGRAPH
 For a line break, add either a backslash \ or two blank spaces at the end of the line.\
+To make the raw MD prettier, you can leave a blank line instead of putting slash at the end of para or sentence\
 To have multiple paragraphs, insert 1 vertical space.\
 This is first para